prakriti16/CosmoScope_Juniors/README.md

 report
 python notebooks
-unlabelled_data.csv contains predicted labels as a new column.
+PART ONE.csv contains predicted labels as a new column.